Digs1008/SLackathon-ObjectDetection/README.md

 The next Qn is where does the application fetches such images from ?
 For this part we would rely on cameras installed at various traffic signals by local governing body.
 The obvious limititaion here is not every traffic signal has camera and installing it would be a much bigger cost.
 To address this, we can rely on the fact that most people have a smartphone with good camera.
 The porposla here is to allow individuals to click photo of potholes or bikers with no helmet etc and upload it to the application.

+The next Qn could be why would individual take that effoert ?
+Well, given this whole process is going to improve the overall state of traffic and road, it would effectively benefit every individual commuter.
+But we would further add some reward system wherein individual would get points for each unreported pothole or traffic violation.

 ### The idea

+The proposal here is to build an application that can help with multiple usecases we discussed under problem section.
+The application should have access to the traffic camera feed.
+It will have a UI interface wherein the users having smartphone can upload images.
+This application should be integrated with the systems of local governing body to perform various actions as described below :

+    Pothole Detection

+    Biker with no helmet

+    Vehicles jumping traffic signal

 ### Demo video